edemko/zedo/README.md

 In addition to invocation trees and and invocations, there is an additional level of execution which relates to when `zedo` is called with many arguments.
 In particular `zedo <condition> <a> <b...>` is functionally equivalent to `zedo <condition> <a>; zedo <condition> <b...>`, where `<condition>` is one of `always`, `ifchange`, or `ifcreate`.
-Obviously the former incurs less overhead by starting fewer OS processes.
+Obviously batching arguments incurs less overhead by starting fewer OS processes.
 The equivalency does mean that we can segregate different regions of independent execution within an invocation into what I call "atoms".

 In fact, the atom-invocation equivalences mean that the parent-child relationships in the invocation tree are not between invocations.